Droitwich Transmitting Station: Construction

+When Droitwich opened the 5XX National Programme would move onto the 150kW long wave transmitter, moving from the 50kW MW transmitter at Daventry.
+Series modulation would replace parallel modulation.

 First broadcasts

 The first item was the 1923 The Merrymakers overture, by Eric Coates, played by the BBC Symphony Orchestra, conducted by Aylmer Buesst.

 The full opening was on Sunday 7 October 1934.
-It was hoped a member of the Royal family would open the building, but none were available.
+It was hoped a member of the Royal family would open the building, but none was available.

 Technical specifications

-The long-wave frequency used was 200 kilohertz (frequently referred to by the wavelength, 1,500 metres) until 1 February 1988 when it was changed to 198 kilohertz, and the power is currently 500 kilowatts.
-The carrier frequency is controlled by a rubidium atomic frequency standard in the transmitter building, enabling the transmission to be used as an off-air frequency standard.
-For long-wave, a T-aerial is used, which is suspended between two 213 m guyed steel lattice radio masts, which stand 180 m apart from each other.
-There are also two guyed medium-wave mast radiators at the site.
-The northerly mast is actually the transmitting antenna whilst the southern mast is a passive reflector causing the rf signal to form a cardioid pattern tending in a NE direction so as not to interfere with the similar set up in Bristol.
+The long wave frequency used was 200 kilohertz (frequently referred to by the wavelength, 1,500 metres) until 1 February 1988, when it was changed to 198 kilohertz.
+The carrier frequency was controlled by a rubidium atomic frequency standard in the transmitter building, enabling the transmission to be used as an off-air frequency standard.
+For long wave transmissions, a T-aerial was used, which was suspended between two 213 m guyed steel lattice radio masts, which stood 180 m apart from each other.
+The long wave station uses two Marconi B6042 transmitters, each rated at 250 kW for a total of 500 kW.
+Two power output valves are used in each unit and are vapatron types that boil water in the ceramic cooling jackets.
+The units use a form of pulse width modulation to give an overall electrical efficiency approaching 70%.

+There are also two guyed medium wave mast radiators at the site.
+The northerly mast is actually the transmitting antenna whilst the southern mast is a passive reflector, causing the RF signal to form a cardioid pattern tending in a north-easterly direction so as not to interfere with the similar set up in Bristol.
 The smaller mast system transmits digital radio signals.
-The main large system is used for transmitting AM medium-wave radio programmes on 693 kilohertz and 1053 kilohertz and, until 2023, on 1215 kilohertz.
+The main large system is used for transmitting AM medium wave radio programmes on 693 kHz and 1053 kHz and, until 2023, on 1215 kHz.

-The 2 transmitters used are Marconi B6042 units each rated at 250 kW.
-2 power output valves are used in each unit and are vapatron types that boil water in the ceramic cooling jackets.
-The units use a form of pulse width modulation to give an overall electrical efficiency approaching 70%.